A young girl smiling in Central African Republic.

 Our work in the Central African Republic

-Since 2014, War Child has been working with partners in the CAR to provide life-saving services to conflict-affected children and their families to enhance their livelihoods, access to protection, and education.
-This has also included facilitating the release of more than 15,500 children from armed forces and groups, 30% have been reintegrated into their communities.
+Since 2014, War Child has been working in the CAR to provide life-saving services to children and families affected by conflict.
+We provide child protection, education and mental health support, while facilitating the release of children from armed forces and groups.
 Currently, War Child’s programmes are in Ouham Pende and Bamingui Bangoran.
+In 2023, we provided vital services to 22,728 children and adults.

 War Child programmes include:

-• Working with local partners and communities to deliver awareness sessions.
-In 2023, 11,387 people were reached through sessions on child protection, sexual and gender-based violence, and other child-related issues, including the avoidance of explosive devices.
+We identity children who face risks to their safety and wellbeing, and respond with tailored packages of care, including providing civil documentation to undocumented children, work opportunities for young people and vulnerable families, and delivering awareness sessions with local partners and communities.
+In 2023, we reached 11,387 people through sessions on child protection, sexual and gender-based violence, and other child-related issues, including the avoidance of explosive devices.

-• Promoting peacebuilding through youth-led advocacy and engagement with local authorities and community leaders.
+To create a more positive future for children, we work closely with youth-led advocacy and engage with local authorities and community leaders.

 Project focus – War Child Football Club

-War Child Football Club uses the power of sport to help children gain the social and emotional skills needed to improve their wellbeing and aid in their recovery from the effects of conflict.
-Weekly sessions, delivered by locally recruited trained coaches, focus on identity and self-awareness, emotional regulation, positive social skills, conflict resolution, and future plans.
+War Child Football Club uses the power of sport to help children improve their wellbeing and recover from the damaging effects of conflict.
+Weekly sessions, delivered by locally recruited and trained coaches, focus on identity and self-awareness, emotional regulation, positive social skills, conflict resolution, and future plans.
+These sessions help children deal with the trauma of the past while building the skills to look forward to a more positive future.

 Children taking part in War Child FC in CAR.